antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Mega synthesis**: The cognitive glue insight spans four scales: cellular (bioelectric field), cognitive (default mode network), system (mega's default network), and social (fire circle / TTN BBS).
 At each scale, the binding layer is not the content — it is what keeps content coherent across the collective.
 Remove it and the parts remain, but the collective cannot think: cells revert to local-only information, identity fragments across sessions, six TTDBs become six unrelated files, each community member processes disruption alone and the arc must be reinvented each generation.
 Cognitive glue is the precondition of collective intelligence at every scale it appears.

 **Temporal binding**: Cognitive glue operates across time as well as space.
 The bioelectric field carries morphological memory across cellular generations — cells turn over; the voltage pattern persists (bioelectric_resonance pair 1, @LAT43.3LON-71.1).
 The default network replays memories to maintain identity across sessions — the binding layer holds the thread of continuity across gaps.
-The TTDB `revises@<old_id>` edge preserves the prior record as legible ground for the new one — the past is not deleted, it is the substrate from which the present revision launched (mega @LAT20LON-20).
+The TTDB `revises@<old_id>` edge preserves the prior record as legible ground for the new one — the past is not deleted, it is the substrate from which the present revision launched ([Preservation of Prior State](lat20lon-20)).
 All three are the same operation: keep the prior state reachable so that transformation has something to launch from.
 Cognitive glue is not just the tissue that connects agents in space — it is the tissue that connects a system to its own history.

 ---